BurkR/storymap/README.md

-A favicon; (5 POINTS)
+A favicon; (5 POINTS) For the favicon I used an acorn, which was another important food source for the western oregon tribes.

 customized fonts for the texts of the storymap; (5 POINTS)

-The fonts used in this story map include open_sansregular, sans-serif both are easy to render on any device.
+The fonts used in this story map include open_sansregular, sans-serif, both are easy to render on any device.

 A video or image on the front or end page; (5 POINTS)  There are 4 images in this story map.
 The Cultural landscape, the camas flower, the huckberry branch, and the thimbleberry at the end.